reuteras/packer/README.md

 # Packer

-This repo contains scripts to build virtual machines on macOS with VMware Fusion and on Windows with VMware Workstation.
+This repo contains scripts and configuration to build virtual machines on macOS and Windows with the help of packer and VMware.
 At the moment I don't have a macOS machine with an Intel processor so those scripts are not tested.
+Since VMware Fusion for arm is in beta no real effort is made to support that plattform.

 ## Instructions on Windows

-Install VMware Workstation, [packer][pai] and git.
+To get started install VMware Workstation, [packer][pai] and git.
 My recommendation is to install git with the command **winget**.
 Run the following in a Windows Terminal:

     winget install Git.Git

 You have to add *C:\Program Files\Git\bin* to the Path environment variable.

-Then start a new terminal and run:
+Then start a new terminal and change to folder where you like to check out the repo.
+Then use git to check it out and configure some defaults.

     git clone https://github.com/reuteras/packer.git
     cd packer
     # Open and configure the default values
     <editor> defaults.ps1

+To build a VM use **cd** to change to the folder for base image you would like to use.
+The following are available for Windows

+- packer-centos
+- packer-kali
+- packer-ubuntu

+### CentOS

+- centos-7 - CentOS 7 - build with **./build-centos-7.ps1**
+- centos-8-stream - CentOS 8 Stream - build with **./build-centos-8-stream.ps1**

+### Kali

+- kali - my repo [kali-tools][kat] is used to do a very basic installation of [Kali][kal] - build with **./build-kali.ps1**

-### Images based on Ubuntu 20.04
+### Images based on Ubuntu

-Configuration for the images based on Ubuntu 20.04 is done in *packer/variables-ubuntu-2004.pkr.hcl* for images based on Ubuntu 20.04 LTS.
+Configuration for the images based on Ubuntu 20.04 is done in *variables-ubuntu-2004.pkr.hcl* for images based on Ubuntu 20.04 LTS.

-Images based on Ubuntu 20.04
+Images based on Ubuntu 20.04.

-- Ubuntu 20.04 default
+- Ubuntu 20.04 default - build with **./build-ubuntu-2004.ps1**
-- [REMnux][rem] installed via my repo [remnux-tools][ret]
+- [REMnux][rem] installed via my repo [remnux-tools][ret] - build with **./build-remnux.ps1**
-- [SIFT][sif] installed via my repo [remnux-tools][ret]
+- [SIFT][sif] installed via my repo [remnux-tools][ret] - build with **./build-sift.ps1**

-### Images based on Ubuntu 22.04

-Configuration for the images based on Ubuntu 22.04 is done in *packer/variables-ubuntu-2204.pkr.hcl* for images based on Ubuntu 22.04 LTS.
+Configuration for the images based on Ubuntu 22.04 is done in *variables-ubuntu-2204.pkr.hcl* for images based on Ubuntu 22.04 LTS.

+Images based on Ubuntu 22.04.

-- Ubuntu 22.04 default
+- Ubuntu 22.04 default - build with **./build-ubuntu-2204.ps1**
-- Malcolm - Malcolm is not installed but my repo [malir][mal] is added to help with the installation.
+- Malcolm - Malcolm is not installed but my repo [malir][mal] is added to help with the installation - build with **./build-malcolm.ps1**

 ## Instructions on macOS